 Scrum is designed to create products using flexible models that solve adaptive problems.

 What are a non-adaptive problem and a non-flexible work model?

 You build a building, for example.
-You are in the middle of the project, and suddenly the dungeons flood.
+You are in the middle of the project, and suddenly the basements flood.
 To solve the problem, you can only use pumps for water drainage and invest more money and time.

 Non-adaptive and inflexible models are, for example, legally binding.
 Another example is a close contractual relationship for projects such as integrating banking software, where you have neither the freedom of creativity nor the ability to make decisions independently when problems arise.
-Each activity in work is performed step by step, according to a specific plan in the contract.
-A popular term for these situations in project management is the word Waterfall.
+Each activity is performed step by step, according to a specific plan in the contract.
+A popular term for these situations in project management is the word "waterfall".
 The waterfall pattern is a similarity to the falling water on the stones step by step, from its beginning to its end.

 What are an adaptive problem and a flexible work model?